pysal/access/docs/resources.rst

 `here <https://github.com/dfsnow/otp-resources>`_
 and are also available on `DockerHub <https://cloud.docker.com/u/snowdfs>`_.
 All matrices were generated with the following settings using all land-based GTFS feeds available in a given county buffer, including e.g. buses, subways, and lightrail (no ferries are included).
-Note that some places do not have

 .. raw:: html